Application Notes for Technosoft Intelligent Drives

 Start modes description

-The homing methods are special functions used to align the load with a known position.
-This is necessary in case of the applications where the motion is restricted and the system is not equipped with an absolute position sensor.
+Homing modes are specialized functions used to align an axis with a known position.
+This is essential in applications where motion is restricted and there is no absolute position sensor.

-This application note describes how to implement a homing routine, using a function that aligns the load to the middle of the working area.
+This application note outlines the steps to implement a custom homing routine that positions the load at the center of the working area.

 Drive special inputs – Limit switches

-This application note describes the limit switches inputs default behavior and how it can be disabled, to use these special inputs as general purpose inputs.
+This application note describes the default functionality of limit switch inputs and explains how to disable it to use the respective digital inputs as general-purpose inputs.

 Drive special inputs – ENABLE